paranmir/toPro/c++/c++_notes.md

 - Literal types are simple enough to use in a `constexpr`
 - `constexpr` objects to initialize **pointers** and **reference** are strictly limited
 	+ can initialize `constexpr` pointer from the `nullptr` or 0.
+	+ can point to an object : remains at a fixed address
+		* ordinarily variables defined inside a function are not fixed.
+		* cover in §6.1.1

+-